Ian Happ Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.36 team ERA ranks 18th among all league pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th across all MLB pitching staffs.

-- The Pirates allow the second-fewest home runs in baseball (70 total, one per game).
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).

-- The Pirates will look to Bido (0-0) in his second start of the season.

-- His last appearance was on Thursday against the Chicago Cubs, when the right-hander tossed four innings, surrendering one earned run while giving up four hits.
+- His last appearance was on Friday against the Chicago Cubs, when the righty threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.